-If you’ve had an episode of intense low back pain you know how scary dealing with that can be.
-Quite often athletes are given poor advice when it comes to rehabbing their back that leads to them feeling fragile and scared to return to the activities they love.
+If you’ve had an episode of intense low back pain, you know how scary dealing with that can be.
+Quite often, athletes are given poor advice when it comes to rehabbing their back.
+This leads to them feeling fragile and scared to return to the activities they love.
 The most frequent exercise I’m messaged about is the deadlift after low back pain.

-Here’s a simple progression of exercises that I will frequently use to get athletes back deadlifting after a low back pain flare up.
-The below video is from a PTonICE Daily Show Podcast and I’ll outline each exercise discussed below it.
+Here’s a simple progression of exercises that I will frequently use to get athletes back deadlifting after a low back pain flare-up.

-Note: I cannot answer specific medical questions about your back pain BUT yes, I have had MANY athletes return to deadlifting with herniated discs, disc degeneration, arthritis, etc, etc. You are more than your MRI!
+Note: I cannot answer specific medical questions about your back pain.
+BUT yes, I have had MANY athletes return to deadlifting with herniated discs, disc degeneration, arthritis etc. You are more than your MRI!

 Dowel Hip Hinge Pattern Work

 A great starting point when someone with low back pain isn’t tolerating much loading is to practice the hip hinge.
 We use a dowel to give some feedback on neutral spine positioning as we train this movement pattern that serves as the foundation for the deadlift.

 An important note here is that we aren’t telling the individual they must always move with a neutral spine or creating fear of flexing the spine.
 This is just a tool for (1) training a stiff spine for when we progress to loaded variations and (2) a way to potentially modify their symptoms early in rehab.

 Because we are performing an isometric of the low back, hips, and hamstrings with the Chinese Plank, many individuals that aren’t tolerating much movement do great with this exercise.
 It serves as a fantastic entry-level movement towards loading the low back up again after an intense episode of pain.